Career Options for in-Demand Trade Jobs

-Overall, the BLS expects masonry workers to see a 15% job growth rate from 2014 to 2024, which is much faster than average.
-Brickmasons and blockmasons in particular surpass all masonry workers with a 19% rate of growth, making this one of the fastest-growing trades for the decade.
+Overall, the BLS expects masonry workers to see a 11% job growth rate from 2018 to 2028, which is much faster than average.
+Brickmasons and blockmasons in particular will have a 10% rate of growth, making this one of the fastest-growing trades for the decade.
 These tradesmen use bricks or cement blocks to build or repair structures such as chimneys, fireplaces or walls.
 They can begin work with a high school diploma or GED, and may learn through on-the-job training or by completing a 3- to 4-year apprenticeship.

 Heating, Air Conditioning, and Refrigeration Mechanics and Installers (HVAC)

 HVAC professionals must complete a certificate, associate's degree or a 3- to 5-year apprenticeship.
 They repair the systems that provide heat, air conditioning or refrigeration in residential or commercial buildings.
 They may also install these systems while construction is in progress or perform routine maintenance on existing systems.
 The BLS projects job growth of 13% for HVAC workers through to 2028, which makes this one of the trades that's growing at a fast rate.

 Pile-driver operators work in construction and use equipment to drive piles into the earth; piles are long beams made of concrete or steel used to support structures such as bridges.
 Work schedules can vary between day and night shifts, and these tradesmen are expected to work in almost every type of weather condition.
 They learn through a 3- to 4-year apprenticeship, on-the-job training or by completing studies at a technical school, and typically need a CDL before they can use the heavy machinery.
 There is plenty of demand for these tradesmen, as the BLS expects a 11% job growth rate for pile-driver operators through to 2028.